command-line-interface-pages/cli-pages/README.md

 ## Similar projects :books:

+> :bell: default render settings and official clients are used.

 - [TlDr](https://github.com/tldr-pages/tldr) project with similar goal but with much less expressive syntax.
 Here is a `cat` page in TlDr: